SJ23 Tech Tip F10, (Updated 2022-07-02)

 the cleat is installed at the aft end of the

-cockpit coaming you will require a swivel block mounted on the aft
+cockpit coaming you will also require a swivel block mounted on the aft

 stanchion to turn the line forward.